Transfer matrix for treating stratified media including birefringent crystals: Matrix of a uniaxial crystal

 \subsection{Relations between field components}

 The geometry under consideration is shown in Figure \ref{fig:fields}.
 A plane wave of frequency $\nu$ is incident on a birefringent dielectric.
 The plane of incidence is the x-z plane.
-We wish to derive relationships between tangential $\boldsymbol{D}$ and $\boldsymbol{H}$ at both of the interfaces, labeled I and II.
-In the absence of free charges on the boundary, the tangential components of both $\boldsymbol{D}$ and $\boldsymbol{H}$ are continuous.
-We will thus consider the relationship between the vector (D$_{x}$, H$_{y}$, D$_{y}$, -H$_{x}$) on the two boundaries.
+We wish to derive relationships between tangential $\boldsymbol{E}$ and $\boldsymbol{H}$ at both of the interfaces, labeled I and II.
+In the absence of free charges on the boundary, the tangential components of both $\boldsymbol{E}$ and $\boldsymbol{H}$ are continuous.
+We will thus consider the relationship between the vector (E$_{x}$, H$_{y}$, E$_{y}$, -H$_{x}$) on the two boundaries; however, we will propagate components of $\boldsymbol{D}$ because it is perpendicular to $\hat{\boldsymbol{k}}$.

 In the calculations below, subscripts will denote incoming, transmitted, and reflected field amplitudes as lower-case i, t, and r, respectively, along with a roman-numeral I or II denoting the interface concerned.
 Subscripts s and p will denote waves with electric field vector perpendicular to the plane of incidence (s-polarized wave) and in the plane of incidence (p-polarized wave) in the surrounding isotropic medium.
 In the uniaxial crystal $^{\prime}$ or $^{\prime\prime}$ will denote the ordinary or extraordinary rays.
 As an example, $E^{\prime\prime}_{tI}$ is the electric field amplitude of the extraordinary ray that is transmitted from interface I. A subscript of ``r$^{\prime}$II'' denotes the ray reflected off interface II which has traversed the medium and is incident from below on interface I.

-Rays that reflect off an interface have vector components in the x-z plane shifted in phase by 180$^{\circ}$, which multiplies the x- and z-components of $\boldsymbol{D}$ and $\boldsymbol{H}$ by $e^{\imath \pi} = -1$.
 Rays that traverse the uniaxial crystal develop a phase shift that depends on their angle, the thickness of the crystal, and the refractive index seen by that ray.
 The phase shifts differ for the ordinary and extraordinary rays, and are given by

 where $\tilde{n} = n (1 - \imath \tan \delta)^{1/2}$ is the complex refractive index, the imaginary part of which is often characterized by the loss tangent, $\tan \delta$, and encodes dielectric loss in the material.
 The real part is the refractive index given above.
-Rays that are transmitted through Interface I are incident on Interface II with a phase shift.
+Rays that are transmitted from Interface I are incident on Interface II with a phase shift.
 This relates $D_{tI}$ and $D_{iII}$ as

 Likewise, the ray that reflects off interface II is phase shifted on its way to interface I, giving

 In the above, $k_{0}$ is the wave number for the wave in vacuum, equal to $2 \pi / \lambda_{0}$.
 For concision, we can break $\boldsymbol{D}$ and $\boldsymbol{H}$ into unknown total magnitudes multiplied by unit-vector directions that are known from Equations \ref{eqn:uniaxial_D_ordinary}, \ref{eqn:uniaxial_D_extraordinary}, and \ref{eqn:uniaxial_H_D_relation}.
 The components of $\boldsymbol{D}$ and $\boldsymbol{H}$ transmitted from Interface I can be written out explicitly as